 Santa Fe – A Santa Fe Business License is needed for businesses located within City limits or doing business in the City.
 The two most common business licenses are either the Standard Commercial Business License or Home-based Business License.

 Roswell – All businesses operating within the city limits of Roswell need to register with the Business Registration Office and pay an occupation tax prior to opening.

-Combined Reporting System Number (CRS) – All businesses in New Mexico must register with the Taxation and Revenue Department for a Combined Reporting System (CRS) number.
-After registering through the Taxpayer Access Point, you will obtain a 10-digit tax identification number which is commonly used for reporting and paying the Gross Receipts Tax and withholding taxes.
-Expect approximately two business days to process this number
+All businesses in New Mexico must register with the New Mexico Taxation and Revenue Department for a Combined Reporting System (CRS) number.
+After registering through the Taxpayer Access Point, you will obtain a 10-digit tax identification number.
+This number is commonly used for reporting and paying the Gross Receipts Tax and withholding taxes.
+Expect processing to take approximately two business days.

 The New Mexico Gross Receipts Tax is similar to Sales Tax but instead collects a tax for all products sold and services rendered.